OUR TEAMDiversity that wins.

 Prior to joining ALG, Casey worked for many years with a wilderness therapy program in Northeast Georgia Mountains.
 She is a dedicated runner and enjoys spending time outside with her husband and two sons in Montgomery where they live.

-Samantha Gilbert is an Associate at ALG Research where she works for a variety of Democratic campaigns, progressive causes, and organizations.
+Samantha Gilbert is a Senior Associate at ALG Research where she works for a variety of Democratic campaigns, progressive causes, and organizations.
 She is responsible for preparing analytical reports and presentations which help them meet their strategic goals by offering messaging and targeting guidance.

 Samantha is proudest of her involvement with research efforts to understand the results of the 2016 cycle and inform progressive organizations of how best to move forward, particularly as it relates to energizing women’s participation in politics.